sweenist/AoC-2023/README.md

 The approach above was pretty heavy handed.
 There's no need to store all the possible destination-source values.
 I changed the approach to only cache each recipe and let each seed be it's own input. to get the next component and interate.
 I often solve the via iteration.
 Anyway, part 1 works.
 Part 2 dies with "Out of Memory".

+ALso, the cognitive load on this one is high because of the number of mapings and the array of seed ranges.
+I had to leave a bunch of breadcrumbs for myself until I solved the breakdown.

 </details>

 <details>